Difference Between Paladin and Knight

 1. Paladin is a warrior who upholds righteousness, justice, and moral principles, while a Knight is a person who is skilled in combat and trained in using weapons.

-2. Paladin typically takes an oath to follow a code of conduct, while Knight does not necessarily have such a strict set of rules.
+2. Paladin takes an oath to follow a code of conduct, while Knight does not necessarily have such a strict set of rules.

 Paladin vs Knight

-A paladin can be a conquer.
+A paladin can be a conqueror.
 A paladin is also referred to as an elite military person.
 They are the commanders of the country.
 A paladin is also called a crusader.
 Knight is a trained soldier who can use weapons.
 A knight is also called a warrior.
 They fight in a battle according to the instructions given by the administrator.

 Paladin vs Knight

 Paladins were considered one of the fictional characters of the twelve Knights of Legends, while earlier, they were the leading champion for military missions.
-They were initially disseminated through the 12th-century romances.
+They were initially disseminated through 12th-century romances.

 In this epoch of modernity, they were acknowledged among the Christian churches and still impersonate a telling role in the city of Rome.